 PARENTS AND GUARDIANS!

-PLEASE NOTE: When the lottery selection takes place on 2/15/17, please check your confirmation email for the specific start date for your girl's specific team.
+PLEASE NOTE: When the fall lottery selection takes place on 8/15/17, please check your confirmation email for the specific start date for your girl's specific team.

 ATTENDANCE POLICY: Girls are not allowed to attend only one session a week and should not sign up for the program if there is a known conflict.
 Girls must commit to both full 90-minute lessons each week.
 A girl who is absent more than 3 times during the season may be removed from the program.
 Absences due to illness or family emergencies are excused.